Knguyen-dev/cs-notes/programming/languages/ASM/RISCV/4_load_store.md

 - Address: 0x1000
 - Bytes: [0x1000][0x1001][0x1002][0x1003]

-All 4 bytes belong to a single algined 4-byte chunk in-memory.
+All 4 bytes belong to a single aligned 4-byte chunk in-memory.
 This is called aligned access, when we access memory aligned addresses.
 This is just how things are naturally partitioned.
 Below we have an example of misaligned access:
 - Address: 0x1001
 - Bytes: [0x1001][0x1002][0x1003][0x1004]